EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

 ## Customising your entry in the EIDF Data Catalogue

-When/if your project is approved, an organisation will be created on the EIDF data catalogue (an instance of CKAN version 2.10.4 ([user documentation](https://docs.ckan.org/en/2.10/user-guide.html))).
+When/if your project is approved, an organisation will be created on the EIDF data catalogue (an instance of CKAN version 2.10.4 ([CKAN user documentation](https://docs.ckan.org/en/2.10/user-guide.html))).
 You can customise your organisation information (at the moment we map EIDF projects to CKAN organisations).
 The EIDF catalogue:

 * https://catalogue.eidf.ac.uk/